gliech/aws-cloudformation-excercise/README.md

 configuration management is done using cfn-helper scripts.

 ### ansible
 Contains two templates.
-First a main stack, that is very similar to the last template from the cfn-init directory, but with the configuration sections removed.
+First a main stack, very similar to the last template from the cfn-init directory, but with the configuration sections removed.
 Secondly a stack that installs an Ansible server into an existing network, and is used as nested stack in the first template.
 This project needs a view external dependencies to run:
 1. A git repository containing an Ansible project with a site.yml playbook in its root directory
-2. An Amazon S3 Bucket Containing the following files
+2. An Amazon S3 Bucket containing the following files
     - **SubStack-AnsibleServer.yml** The template for the nested stack
     - **GitAccess.sec** An SSH private key used to fetch the contents of the git repository
     - **AnsibleMgmt.sec** An SSH private key that Ansible can use to connect to the other hosts in the stack